Skip to content

 Contingency firms are often the choice for non-executive roles — especially those that are easier to fill.
 Additionally, contingency firms charge lower percentage fees than retained search firms.
 As a result, their fees are lower.
 Moreover, most contingency firm agreements are not exclusive.
 When multiple firms work on a search, they race to make placements.
 So they focus on the quantity of candidates over quality.

 Hybrid Retained-Contingency Search Firms — so-called Container or Retingency Firms — split the difference between retained and contingency search firms.
-So you pay part of the fee as a retainer and pay the rest of the fee when the placement is made.
-So you, the client, have a little skin in the game — and have a vested in their success.
+You pay part of the fee as a retainer and the remaining balance when the placement is made.
+In other words, you have a little skin in the game — and have a vested interest in their success.
 Usually, hybrid search firms accept exclusive engagements — meaning they are the only search firm working on the search.
 Hybrid agreements give Container firms a little more breathing room to find better candidates.

-Yet, like Contingency Search Firms, Hybrid Container Firms also known as Retingency Firms still tend to focus on active candidates — people actively looking for work.
+Yet, like Contingency Search Firms, Hybrid Container Firms, also known as Retingency Firms, still tend to focus on active candidates — people actively looking for work.
 Rarely do they invest in executive search research to identify top-performing candidates.
-They lack the deep expertise that retained search firms have.
+They typically lack the in-depth expertise that retained search firms possess.
 That is why they do not operate at the senior executive level.
-Yet they help fill a gap in the marketplace — the need to fill Vice President roles that retained search firms refuse to take on.
+Yet they help fill a gap in the marketplace — the need to fill Vice President roles that some retained search firms refuse to take on.

 Executive Search Research Firms

 Executive search research firms are the perfect choice for companies seeking the quality of retained search with an opportunity to save.
 Recruiting research firms offer “unbundled search”, meaning they focus on the part of the search process where internal search firms could use support.
 Often, recruiting research firms focus on the time-consuming front end of the executive search process.
 They excel at identifying ideal candidates.
-They conduct initial outreach to determine if a prospect is interested and qualified.
+They conduct initial outreach to determine if a prospect is interested and qualified for the role.
 They produce actionable candidates ready to move forward for interviews.
-The internal executive recruiting team manages the remainder of the search through to hiring and onboarding the executive.
+The internal executive recruiting team then manages the remainder of the search, from hiring to onboarding the executive.

 Recruitment research firms are an ideal choice for large corporations that have created a corporate executive search function featuring in-house executive search teams.
 By conducting executive searches themselves, the teams can save the company millions of dollars in retained search fees.